Contribution of expert aggregation to temperature prediction part i: Theoretical framework

 \subsection{Exponentially Weighted Average}

 One of the simplest aggregation strategies is the Exponentially Weighted Average (EWA) \citep{vovk_aggregating_1990,littlestone_weighted_1994}.
-EWA is described in algorithm \ref{EWA_aggregation}.
-It is an aggregation strategy built to guarantee optimal minimax\footnote{Minimax is a term from the game theory.
-Here, it means that it guarantees that it will minimize the maximum loss ; in other words, it is certain that we will be as good as possible in worst/adversarial cases.} regret rates against the experts in an adversarial environment \citep{cesa-bianchi_prediction_2006}.
+EWA is described in Algorithm \ref{EWA_aggregation}.
+It is an aggregation strategy built to guarantee optimal minimax\footnote{Minimax is a term from game theory.
+Here, it means that it guarantees that it will minimize the maximum loss; in other words, it is certain that we will be as good as possible in worst/adversarial cases.} regret rates against the experts in an adversarial environment as explained in Section 2.10 of \citet{cesa-bianchi_prediction_2006}.